 - Provide guidance in project direction.
 The guidance may include scope and methodologies, timing, and coordination with other projects.
-The guidance may be based on: - Technical area expertise; - o Knowledge of market applications; or - Linkages between the Agreement work and other past, present, or future projects (both public and private sectors) that TAC members are aware of in a particular area. - Review products and provide recommendations for needed product adjustments, refinements, or enhancements. - Evaluate the tangible benefits of the project to the state of California, and provide recommendations as needed to enhance the benefits. - Provide recommendations regarding information dissemination, market pathways, or commercialization strategies relevant to the project products. - Help set the project team's goals and contribute to the development and evaluation of its statement of proposed objectives as the project evolves. - Provide a credible and objective sounding board on the wide range of technical and financial barriers and opportunities. - Help identify key areas where the project has a competitive advantage, value proposition, or strength upon which to build. - Advocate, to the extent the TAC members feel is appropriate, on behalf of the project in its effort to build partnerships, governmental support, and relationships with a national spectrum of influential leaders. - Ask probing questions that insure a long-term perspective on decision-making and progress toward the project's strategic goals.
+The guidance may be based on: - Technical area expertise; - Knowledge of market applications; or - Linkages between the Agreement work and other past, present, or future projects (both public and private sectors) that TAC members are aware of in a particular area. - Review products and provide recommendations for needed product adjustments, refinements, or enhancements. - Evaluate the tangible benefits of the project to the state of California, and provide recommendations as needed to enhance the benefits. - Provide recommendations regarding information dissemination, market pathways, or commercialization strategies relevant to the project products. - Help set the project team's goals and contribute to the development and evaluation of its statement of proposed objectives as the project evolves.

+The Regents of the University of California, on behalf of the Davis Campus

+- Provide a credible and objective sounding board on the wide range of technical and financial barriers and opportunities. - Help identify key areas where the project has a competitive advantage, value proposition, or strength upon which to build. - Advocate, to the extent the TAC members feel is appropriate, on behalf of the project in its effort to build partnerships, governmental support, and relationships with a national spectrum of influential leaders. - Ask probing questions that ensure a long-term perspective on decision-making and progress toward the project's strategic goals.